Clicky

 In 2017, Health Affairs published a study finding that Medicare could have saved $1.01 billion if medical marijuana had been legalized on a national scale and covered by government insurance programs.
 The potential savings would have resulted from medical marijuana replacing more costly prescription medications.

-In the states that have at least legalized marijuana for medical use, there has been a significant decrease in medicare issued opioid prescriptions.
-For example, prescriptions for morphine dropped by 20.7 percent and hydrocodone prescriptions fell by 17.4 percent in those states with legal medicinal marijuana programs.
+In the states that have at least legalized marijuana for medical use, there has been a significant decrease in Medicare-issued opioid prescriptions.
+For example, prescriptions for morphine dropped by 20.7%, and hydrocodone prescriptions fell by 17.4 percent in those states with legal medicinal marijuana programs.

 Qualifying for a Florida Medical Marijuana Card